Wolfgang Lippert (pilot): North Africa and death

-On 23 November 1941 Lippert was shot down over Allied lines near Bir el Gubi, probably by Flight Lieutenant Clive Caldwell of No. 250 Squadron.
+On 23 November, five days after British forces had launched Operation Crusader, Lippert was shot down over Allied lines near Bir el Gubi, probably by Flight Lieutenant Clive Caldwell of No. 250 Squadron.
 As Lippert bailed out of his Bf 109 F-4 (Werknummer 8469—factory number), he hit the tailplane.
 He was hospitalised in Cairo and his legs were amputated.
 However, his legs were infected by gangrene and he died on 3 December.
+He is buried at the Fayid War Cemetery (Plot 29, Row D, Grave 22).
+In consequence, command of II.
+Gruppe was temporarily given to Oberleutnant Gustav Rödel before Hauptmann Erich Gerlitz took command on 25 December.

 Summary of career

 Aerial victory claims

 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 29 aerial victory claims, plus one further unconfirmed claim.
 This number includes five claims during the Spanish Civil War, three on the Eastern Front and further 21 over the Western Allies of World War II.